Oops Up Side Your Head

-"I Don't Believe You Want to Get Up and Dance (Oops!)" (re-titled "Oops Up Side Your Head" on the single as well as being known by other titles such as "Oops Upside Your Head") is a 1979 song recorded by the Funk group the Gap Band.
-Released off their fourth studio album, The Gap Band II, the song and its parent album both achieved commercial success.
+"I Don't Believe You Want to Get Up and Dance (Oops!)" (re-titled "Oops Up Side Your Head" on the single as well as being known by other titles such as "Oops Upside Your Head") is a 1979 song recorded by American funk group the Gap Band.
+It was taken from the group's fourth studio album, The Gap Band II; both single and album achieved commercial success.

 The single was released in several countries in different formats.
-In the United States, it was a 12" with the B-side being "Party Lights".
+In the United States it was a 12" with "Party Lights" as the B-side.
 In the Netherlands, the 12" B-side was "The Boys Are Back in Town".
 In France, the single was a 7" with no B-side.

-In the UK, the track first surfaced in mid-late 1979 as the B-side of the 12" release of "The Boys Are Back in Town" / "Steppin' (Out)".
+In the UK, the track first surfaced in mid-to-late 1979 as the B-side of the 12" release of "The Boys Are Back in Town" / "Steppin' (Out)".
 Then in 1980, due to its popularity, it was flipped and re-titled with just "The Boys Are Back in Town" as the B-side.
 It was later released once again as the B-side to some copies of the remix version of "Party Lights".
 In 1987, a 12" remix was released in the UK with a dub version B-side.

 The single became an international hit for the group upon its late 1979 release.
-Though it failed to reach the Billboard Hot 100 (peaking at number two on its Bubbling Under Hot 100 chart), the song hit the top ten on the US R&B and disco charts and became a big-seller outside the US where it peaked at number six in the UK in 1980 and number six in the Netherlands.
+Though it failed to reach the Billboard Hot 100 (peaking at number two on its Bubbling Under Hot 100 chart), the song hit the top ten on the US R&B and disco charts, and also became a big seller outside the US, where it peaked at number six both in the UK (in 1980) and in the Netherlands.